 - April to October: 9 am – 7 pm

 - November to March: 9 am – 5 pm

 - Last entrance is 1.5 hours before closing

 - Closed January 1, May 1, and December 25

 Pompeii to Sorrento

-After your tour of Pompeii, walk back to the Pompeii Scavi station, retrieve your luggage, and purchase a ticket for the Circumvesuviana line to Sorrento.
+After your tour of Pompeii, walk back to the Pompeii Scavi station, retrieve your luggage, and purchase a ticket for the Circumvesuviana line or Campania Express to Sorrento.

 From my research, it is not possible to purchase one ticket from Naples to Sorrento, getting off a Pompeii, and then using that same ticket to travel onward to Sorrento.
 The daily ticket was eliminated several years ago.

 When you buy a ticket from Naples to Sorrento, it is only valid for 180 minutes.
 It takes 70 minutes to travel between Naples and Sorrento, so you would literally have to run through Pompeii in order to get away with using only one train ticket.
 The savings would be minimal and not worth the stress of rushing around.